wireapp/integration-docs/docs/00-index.md

 #### Apps bring your ideas to the [Wire secure communications platform](https://wire.com/)
 Automate workflows, connect with third-party services, and boost collaboration.
 Customize Wire to fit your team's needs.
-All with Wire's end-to-end encryption and security intact.
+All with Wire's end-to-end MLS encryption and security intact.

 ## How it works